 What skills do I need to be a dog groomer?

 There are a number of different skills needed to become a dog groomer.
-You’ll need to be creative, patient and perhaps most importantly an animal lover.
-You'll have to be confident around dogs and be able to take proper care of them.
+You’ll need to be patient, creative and, perhaps most importantly, an animal lover!
 As most dog groomers are self-employed, you'll need to have basic numeracy and literacy skills.
 You’ll also need to be good at administration, marketing and business management.
 Additional skills needed to be a dog groomer are: